The Purpose of a Constitutional Convention

 The key rules for admitting new states, including how they must draft their constitutions, have been settled by congressional and court actions.
 Many key rules are based on precedent rather than clearly stated policies.

 July 22, 1954.
 Congress passes the Organic Act of 1954.
-Amended many times since (see the Revised Organic Act of 1954), this Act has served as USVI’s fundamental law since 1954.
+Amended many times since (see the Revised Organic Act of 1954 or here for a more interactive version), this Act has served as USVI’s fundamental law since 1954.
 It is currently 105 pages long.
 A Constitution would replace it.
 An annotated and more accessible version of the Revised Organic Act was published in 2021 by a team of scholars working out of the University of the Virgin Islands.

 October 21, 1976.
 Congress passes Pub.L.
 94–584 authorizing the people of the United States Virgin Islands to organize a government pursuant to a constitution.
 The required mechanism for drafting a constituton is a “constitutional convention.”